On S List of Movie Reviews

 Best Seller.
 If you watch the evolution of Danny Stetson's hair, it's

-the result of a bad diet.
-To come think of it, there may have been drugs in the food in order for the brainwashing to
+the result of bad diet.
+To come think of it, there may have been drugs in the food in order for the

-Either way, Danny got sold into Homeland which means he was a weak person in the first place along with mental and emotional issues
+Either way, Danny got sold into Homeland which means he was a weak person in the first place along with the mental

-as evidenced by the philosophy espoused by his little brother after he was prompted by James Woods' character.
-Ditto
+and emotional issues as evidenced in the philosophy espoused by his little brother after

-for Amy who's hopeless beyond repair.
-Given his 60's vibe à la Easy Rider,
+James Woods' character asked him.
+Ditto for Amy who's hopeless beyond repair.
+Given his 60's vibe à la

 All in all, Split Image is an impressive film that may have foretold the rise of David Koresh and his cult.